 Pumpkin Cranberry Nut Cookies ~ are loaded with old fashioned uncooked rolled oats, dried cranberries, walnuts, and pure pumpkin.
 They are moist and chewy on the inside with a slight crunch on the outside.
 They are filled with sweet and nutty flavors from the cranberries and walnuts combined to give each cookie an amazing taste!

 I only used enough pure pumpkin to carefully balance all the flavors in the cookies and enough pumpkin pie spice to give them a warm spice flavor, not over-powering.
 These are small cookies, so you can eat two of these cuties and not feel overly guilty.

-Enjoy them with your favorite coffee, espresso or glass of milk and they will satisfy any cookie cravings you may have during the day.
+Enjoy these pumpkin filled cookies with your favorite coffee, espresso or glass of milk and they will satisfy any cookie cravings you may have during the day.
 We promise.

 I also have to tell you about these amazing silicone cookware mats that I have been using and how much I absolutely LOVE them!
-If you’re interested in them, I’ve added a link where you can find these silicone mats.
+If you’re interested in them, just click onto the link for these non-stick silicone mats.

 I have to tell you they are a great little find!
 They are completely oven safe non-stick rubber mats that you place over your baking sheets when baking and can be reused a hundred times.
 Then wipe them clean, making them ideal for easy cleanup!

 - 1+ ¾ cups all-purpose flour

 - ¾ cup pure pumpkin (freeze any remaining pumpkin)

 - 1+ ½ cups firmly packed dark brown sugar

 - 3 cups uncooked regular oats, or Quaker Oats Old Fashioned rolled oats